Recommended Contents

 President's Message

-Since its founding in 2005, the Japan Expressway Holding and Debt Repayment Agency (hereinafter “Agency”) has been providing support for the expansion and maintenance of expressway services, one of the infrastructures essential to the industry and lifestyle of Japan, while also holding responsibility for asset and debt management through the procurement of funds and repayment on debts that support these activities.
+Since its founding in 2005, the Japan Expressway Holdingand Debt Repayment Agency (hereinafter “Agency”) hasbeen providing support for the expansion and maintenance of expressway services, one of the infrastructures essential to the industry and lifestyle of Japan, while also holding responsibility for asset and debt management through the procurement of funds and repayment on debts that support these activities.

 The Agency has undertaken a total of approximately 800 bond issuances to date, striving to expand its investor base through consistent engagement with the market via IR activities.
-Additionally, it has taken measures to mitigate future interest rate increase risks by diversifying issuance terms to include long-term and super-long-term bonds and issuing social bonds(bonds for social contribution).
+Additionally, it has taken measures to mitigate future interest rate increase risks by issuing long-term and super-long-term bonds, issuing medium-term bonds to balance annual funding needs, diversifying issuance terms to align with investor demand, and issuing social bonds (bonds for social contribution).

-Going forward, we anticipate increased uncertainties in the business environment due to changes in the financial environment, international affairs, and the intensification and frequency of natural disasters.
-Amid expectations of increased market volatility with the end of the negative interest rate policy in March 2024, heralding the arrival of a "world with interest rates," debt management with a long-term outlook on financial balance is recognized as the Agency's greatest operational challenge, Furthermore, to ensure the future functionality of expressways, "Partial Amendment of the Act on Special Measures for Road Construction and Improvement Projects and the Act on the Japan Expressway Holding and Debt Repayment Agency, Independent Administrative Agency" was enacted and enforced in 2023.
-Following this, we reflected in the March 2024 agreement with expressway companies the extension of toll collection periods, renewal projects for fundamental performance recovery, and evolution projects based on social demands such as national resilience.
+Going forward, we anticipate increased uncertainties in the business environment due to changes in the financial environment and international affairs, as well as the intensification and greater frequency of natural disasters.
+Due to increased volatility in the financial markets caused by factors such as Japan's monetary policy and overseas tariff measures, debt management with a long-term outlook on financial balance is recognized as the agency's greatest operational challenge.
+Furthermore, to ensure the long-term functionality of expressways, "Partial Amendment of the Act on Special Measures for Road Construction and Improvement Projects and the Act on the Japan Expressway Holding and Debt Repayment Agency, Independent Administrative Agency" was enacted and enforced in 2023.
+Following this, in 2024, we included the extension of toll collection periods. renewal projects for fundamental performance recovery, and evolution projects based on social demands, such as national resilience, in the agreement with expressway companies.
+Furthermore, a “Follow-up on Operational Inspections at the Expressway Agency and Companies” was conducted in August of this year.
+Based on changes in circumstances surrounding expressways, recommendations were made regarding future initiatives.
+We will continue to work together with the government and expressway companies to ensure proper management and functional enhancement of expressways.

 Masaru Takamatsu